riscv-software-src/riscof/docs/source/arch-tests.rst

      The above step will first create a database of the all tests from the ``rv32i_m`` directory (recursively).
 This database can be found in the `riscof_work/database.yaml` file that is generated.
-From this database, RISCOF selects the applicable test depending on the ISA yaml provided and then runs them first on the DUT and then on the REFERENCE plugins.
+From this database, RISCOF selects the applicable test depending on the ISA YAML provided and then runs them first on the DUT and then on the REFERENCE plugins.
 The end, it compares the signatures and provides an html report of the result.